-Demographic assumptions Surrender Rates Surrender rates were based on an average of the last 3 years' experience prior to the valuation date, derived on an amounts basis per product grouping.
-Mortality As there is insufficient Company experience to derive the mortality assumptions on a standalone basis, industry standard tables have been used in the valuations for all products.
-Expense Assumptions Maintenance Expenses Expenses were modelled on a per-policy basis, which implicitly assumes a going concern approach.
-Per-policy costs were derived from analyses of Company expenditure over the 12 months prior to each valuation date.
-The analyses allocated expenses by type (acquisition, maintenance and custody) and by product grouping.
-Expense Inflation was set at 1.6% p.a.
-(2019) Fund Management Assumptions External Fund Management Charges Based on fund data applicable at the valuation date.
+Economic assumptions Risk free rates EUR Risk free zero coupon curve as at the valuation date provided by EIOPA Risk discount rates Equal to the risk free rates Fund growth rates Equal to the risk free rates Currency rates All cash flows were converted to EUR using rates published by the ECB as at the valuation date Demographic assumptions Surrender Rates Surrender rates were based on an average of the last 3 years' experience prior to the valuation date, derived on an amounts basis per product grouping.
+Mortality Unit-linked products: 70% of the Belgian MK/FK92 tables.
+Annuities: 67.8% of the French TGF05/TGH05 tables.
+Expense Assumptions Maintenance Expenses Expense assumptions were derived from an analysis of Company expenditure over the 12 months prior to the valuation date.
+The analysis allocated expenses by type (acquisition, maintenance) and by product grouping.
+Expenses were modelled predominantly on a per-policy basis, which implicitly assumes a going concern approach.
+Expense Inflation 1.6% p.a.
+(2020), unchanged from the previous valuation.
+Fund Management Assumptions External Fund Management Charges Based on fund data applicable at the valuation date.
 Trail Commissions Based on trail commission arrangements in place at the valuation date.
 Investment Fund Rebates Based on retrocession arrangements in place at the valuation date.
 Product Specific Assumptions Charges Management charge rates were taken from policy data extracts from the administration systems.

 b.
-OneLife Portfolio Technical Provisions excluding Unit Linked
+Main Establishment Portfolio Technical Provisions excluding Unit Linked

-The Company's historical business includes a number of guaranteed fund portfolios in run-off, namely Taux Minimum Garanti (TMG) and Taux Régulier Garanti (TRG) funds and guaranteed portfolios mainly written on the Danish market (53A & G82 portfolios).
+The Company's historical business includes a number of guaranteed fund products mainly written on the Danish market.
+The remaining Taux Minimum Garanti (TMG) and Taux Regulier Garanti (TRG) funds, mainly written on the Belgian market, terminated during 2020.